Modupe001/Blog/README.md

 # Blog
-Blog describing the experience of interns participating in the bioinformatics pathway of the summer 2021 internship of STEM-Away.
+Blog describing the experience of interns participating in the bioinformatics pathway of the summer 2021 internship at STEM-Away.